Wisconsin Strengthens Training and Technical Assistance System for Early Childhood Professionals

 - continuous quality improvement.

-Three foundational courses have recently been developed based on the T-TAP Competencies.
+Three foundational courses were developed based on the T-TAP Competencies.
 Some employers in the state require T-TA staff to complete them to demonstrate their understanding of best practices in supporting the workforce.
 The competencies are also used by higher education to support students pursuing T-TA careers.

 You might also be interested in